Alice Walton: Art

 Walton's interest in art led to the Walton Family Foundation developing the Crystal Bridges Museum of American Art in Bentonville, Arkansas.
 The architect Moshe Safdie designed the 200,000 square foot museum, which was built on 120 acres of Walton family land.
 Crystal Bridges opened in 2011 and has been visited more than 5 million times as of 2021.
 It is free to attend.
 Walton says her motivation for the museum was to give access to art to people who had never had it.

 Political activity

 Walton was the 20th-largest individual contributor to 527 committees in the U.S. presidential election 2004, donating US$2.6 million to the conservative Progress for America group.
 As of January 2012, Walton had contributed $200,000 to Restore Our Future, the super PAC associated with Mitt Romney's presidential campaign.
 Walton donated $353,400 to the Hillary Victory Fund, a joint fundraising committee supporting Hillary Clinton and other Democrats, in 2016.
+From 2015 to 2018, Walton donated $1.4 million to two PACs affiliated with the Illinois Network of Charter Schools.